VU-Irakliy/PET-energy-budget-estimation-framework/README.md

-# Validation Framework
+## 5. (Bonus) Measurement Tool Combination Framework <a name="bonus"></a>
-Before launching the framework:<br>
+Before launching the framework:
-It's necessary to clean your file.<br>
+1. It's necessary to clean your file.<br>
-Plus, it's necessary to preprocess the target attribute for classification purposes.<br>
+2. Plus, it's necessary to preprocess the target attribute for classification purposes.<br>
-For other attributes, please do not modify them in a way, that would change their values. <br>
+3. For other attributes, please do not modify them in a way, that would change their values. <br>
-After synthetic data has been generated, the framework will apply MinMaxScaler and One-Hot encoding for ML tasks.<br>
+4. After synthetic data has been generated, the framework will apply MinMaxScaler and One-Hot encoding for ML tasks.<br>

 <strong>Running on Terminal:</strong><br>
 Linux (or WSL):<br>